-Pie is integrating Environmental, Social and Governance (ESG) matters into our investment process because we believe ESG risks and opportunities affect the risk and return of investments.
+Pie includes Environmental, Social and Governance (ESG) matters in our investment process because we believe ESG risks and opportunities affect the risk and return of investments.

 We have developed an ESG Policy for deciding how we do this.

 Our ESG Policy

 Our ESG policy means we have an ESG committee comprised of people from across all Pie teams.
-The committee has 50% women members, as a minimum.
+Our committee has a gender balance and must comprise of 50% females.

 The committee has input into how ESG matters are identified, researched and monitored in Pie’s investment process.

 The ESG Committee has also agreed on what Pie will not directly invest in (our ‘exclusions’).
 The exclusions are part of the ESG Policy and apply to all Pie products.
 We have reviewed all Pie’s funds and none of them have direct investments contrary to our exclusions.